 All kerbside green waste bins are collected by NAWMA’s fortnightly kerbside collection service.
 NAWMA collects the contents of your green bin for composting by its partner Peats Soil & Garden Supplies.
 Composting this organic material means that the nutrients can be reused in gardens as well as large scale horticultural and agricultural operations to improve the quality of the soil.

-If you do not have a green organics bin and would like one, please contact NAWMA on 8259 2100.
+If you do not have a green organics bin and would like one, please contact NAWMA on 8259 2100 to arrange delivery.